Use these freedom Bible verses to understand what God’s Word says about how you are free in Christ.

 You may have the freedom of Christ in your life yet continue to live as if you are enslaved.

-Why?
-You may be holding on to selfish, sinful behaviors that keep you stuck.
 For years I lived with food obsession and compulsive overeating.
 This was a sinful behavior that needed God’s healing in my life.

-Other times, we don’t understand how the freedom of Christ plays out in our lives.
 Freedom in Christ is a powerful yet challenging concept.
 We have to die to ourselves in order to be alive in Christ.
 We give up choices in order to have more freedom.
 Seems ironic, doesn’t it?